javaChip56/vg-netcore-mssql/README.md

 - This project is a work in progress.
 It aims to demonstrate basic dotnet core WebAPI hosted on an Ubuntu VM (Bionic).
 - This project loads everything using a Vagrantfile which installs all the pre-requisites.

+# Optional Installs
+These applications are fully optional to be installed on your development machine.
+These are only required in order to host the MSSQL database and Docker engine used in this demo.
+- Vagrant v2.2.5 from [Vagrant's website](https://www.vagrantup.com/)
+- Virtualbox v6.0.12 from [Oracle Virtualbox Older Builds](https://www.virtualbox.org/wiki/Download_Old_Builds_6_0)

+To run this demo without installing the above applications, these are required to be on the developer machines.
+- MSSQL Server.
+Developer version will do.
+- .Net Core 2.2 Runtime, SDK and Hosting. .Net 3.0 will work as well but requires some changes on the application.

 # Current State:
 - Runs Ubuntu Bionic in Virtualbox provisioned via Vagrant.
 - Installs Docker inside the guest VM.
 Then pulls and builds the MSSQL database.
 - Sets up the sample databases and tables.
+The database will be exposed to the host machine on port 1444.
 - Runs 1 containerized .NET Core API called ClientAPI with basic get functions to fetch data from MSSQL database.

-# Prerequisites
-These are required to be installed on your development machine in  order to host the MSSQL database and Docker engine in this demo:
-- Vagrant v2.2.5 from [Vagrant's website](https://www.vagrantup.com/)
-- Virtualbox v6.0.12 from [Oracle Virtualbox Older Builds](https://www.virtualbox.org/wiki/Download_Old_Builds_6_0)

 # Todos
-- Other CRUD functionality.
+- Logging.

 # Important Information!
 Vagrant conflicts with Hyper-V